iloveyii/vh/README.md

 ```
 Where 'mywebsite' is the name of your virtual host and '-p' specifies the path to web root directory.

-Now you should be able to browse to [http://mywebsite.loc](http://mywebsite.loc)
+Now you should be able to browse to [http://mywebsite.loc](http://mywebsite.loc).

+To see help run the script `vh` on a terminal.

 <i>DevOps has never been so cool.</i>
 [Hazrat Ali](http://blog.softhem.se/)